Indoor Activities For Kids When Schools are Closed

 Mind-Boggling Word Games to Keep Your Kids Learning

 Playing around with words can help your kids keep up those reading skills that tend to slide when schools are closed for weeks or months.
 The good thing about most of these games is that they develop your vocabulary, help you think more deeply about words, and improve your spelling.

 They’re more about having fun than winning — and when there is competition, kids can sometimes beat the adults.
-There are also lots of tried-and-tested kids activities at home that you can play with pen and paper, or using cards and dice, and here’s our top list.
+There are also lots of tried-and-tested indoor activities for kids at home that you can play with pen and paper, or using cards and dice, and here’s our top list.

 Apples To Apples is a card game that is appropriate for all ages and is a blast to play in groups.
 It’s as easy as comparing “apples to apples,” just open the box, deal the cards, and you’re ready to play!

 Players have to match red object cards with green graphic cards, and whoever comes up with the strongest or most amusing pairing wins.
 You can learn the rules of Apples To Apples in no time at all.
 The object of the game is to become the first player to earn four green apple cards.

 Boggle is a Hasbro word-finding game for two or more players.
 Easy to learn but tough to master, it encourages players to make as many words as they can from a random assortment of letters in three minutes.
 To play Boggle, you shake a box full of dice with a letter on each side, and the dice land in the 4×4 grid at the bottom of the box.

 You then make as many words as you can from the resulting face-up letters.
 Creativity and quick-thinking get a reward in this competitive game.
 So, if you’re ready to play now that schools are closed, learn the simple rules of Boggle right now and start racking up those points!